-The "Extra Help" program helps people with limited resources pay for their drugs.
-Chapter 2, Section 7 tells more about this program.
+There are programs to help people with limited resources pay for their drugs.
+These include "Extra Help" and State Pharmaceutical Assistance Programs.
+Chapter 2, Section 7 tells more about these programs.
 If you qualify, enrolling in the program might lower your monthly plan premium.

-If you are already enrolled and getting help from this program, the information about premiums in this Evidence of Coverage may not apply to you.
+If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.